-- Travel Process: - 1.
-If a location finds a conference or meeting they are interested in attending, a request for travel must be submitted to the DEVELOP NPO.
-A template for the request for travel is available, and it includes the dates, name of trip/meeting/conference, location, sponsor, description, proposed attendees, and justification for the travel. - 2.
-The NPO will assess merit of the event and funds available. - 3.
-If approved to attend as a DEVELOP representative, travel requests must be submitted for the travel to be approved by the funding contract.
-If funding is not approved for the travel, participants can still present DEVELOP-related work with approval, but they must leverage or provide their own travel funding and cannot use DEVELOP as their affiliation. - 4.
-Once approved, travel arrangements will be made (if needed) by the NPO. - 5.
+- DEVELOP-related work with approval, but they must leverage or provide their own travel funding and cannot use DEVELOP as their affiliation. - 4.
+Once approved, travel arrangements will be made (if needed) by NPO. - 5.
 Reimbursements will be processed upon the travelers' return following the submission of a travel report, travel reimbursement form, and all original receipts.
-This paperwork should be returned within five business days of returning from travel. - Note: All proposed conference travel must be input into the NASA Conference Tracking System by the NPO and gain approvals from Langley and NASA HQ.
+This paperwork should be returned within five business days of returning from travel. - Note: All proposed conference travel must be input into the NASA Conference Tracking System by NPO and gain approvals from Langley and NASA HQ.
 NASA has a 50-person limit at conferences.
 Some large conferences, like AGU Fall Meeting, have waivers allowing for more to attend; however, attendance is still limited and must be approved by NASA HQ. - DEVELOPers who travel during the term may claim a maximum of eight hours for travel compensation per day.
-Other information regarding travel is located on the DEVELOP Exchange. - If any problems occur while checking into the hotel or during any other processes for reservations made with a DEVELOP credit card, the participant must contact the credit card holder (Karen Allsbrook for SSAI, Lauren Childs-Gleason for Wise). - DEVELOP encourages participants to present their work, but since all research is property of the program, any abstract submissions to a conference/meeting/workshop/recruiting event/etc. must be approved before submission by the DEVELOP NPO.
+Other information regarding travel is located on DEVELOPedia. - If any problems occur while checking into the hotel or during any other processes for reservations made with a DEVELOP credit card, the participant must contact the credit card holder (Karen Allsbrook for SSAI, Lauren Childs-Gleason for Wise). - DEVELOP encourages participants to present their work, but since all research is property of the program, any abstract submissions to a conference/meeting/workshop/recruiting event/etc. must be approved before submission by NPO.
 Contact Lauren Childs-Gleason if you have a question or presentation request.